 When someone buys a bike they sign the wall.
 Who is this Kaylee chick?

 I forgot to mention...John & Debby bought a new bike, too!
-Debby found one that was very comfortable to her, and John loved the bike.
-One thing led to another and the rest is history...just like the 1994 Goldwing.
+John and Debby were looking through the huge selection of trikes and one thing led to another and the rest is history...just like the 1994 Goldwing.

 New bike owners!